-A class action has been issued in the Federal Court of Australia on behalf of all current and former owners of properties in Australia in which Iplex "Pro-fit" polybutylene pipe products manufactured using TYPLEX-1050 resin (Typlex Resin) between 2017 and 2022 (Pipes) are installed (the Iplex Class Action).
+A class action (the Iplex Class Action) has been commenced in the Federal Court of Australia on behalf of all current and former owners of properties in Australia in which are installed Iplex "Pro-fit" polybutylene pipe products manufactured using TYPLEX-1050 resin (Typlex Resin) between 2017 and 2022 (Pipes).

-The claim is against Iplex Pipelines Australia Pty Ltd (Iplex), a subsidiary of Fletcher Building Limited (Fletcher), who manufactured and supplied the Pipes in Australia.
+The claim is against Iplex Pipelines Australia Pty Ltd (Iplex), a subsidiary of Fletcher Building Limited (Fletcher).
+Iplex manufactured and supplied the Pipes in Australia.

 What is the claim about?